mcu-tools/mcuboot/docs/encrypted_images.md

 ## Upgrade process

-When starting a new upgrade process, `MCUBoot` checks that the image in `slot1` has the `ENCRYPTED` flag set and has the required TLV with the encrypted key.
+When starting a new upgrade process, `MCUBoot` checks that the image in the `secondary slot` has the `ENCRYPTED` flag set and has the required TLV with the encrypted key.
 It then uses its internal private/secret key to decrypt the TLV containing the key.
 Given that no errors are found, it will then start the validation process, decrypting the blocks before check.
-A good image being determined, the upgrade consists in reading the blocks from `slot1`, decrypting and writing to `slot0`.
+A good image being determined, the upgrade consists in reading the blocks from the `secondary slot`, decrypting and writing to the `primary slot`.

-If swap is used for the upgrade process, the encryption happens when copying the sectors of `slot1` to the scratch area.
+If swap is used for the upgrade process, the encryption happens when copying the sectors of the `secondary slot` to the scratch area.

 The `scratch` area is not encrypted, so it must reside in the internal flash of the MCU to avoid attacks that could interrupt the upgrade and dump the data.

-Also when swap is used, the image in `slot0` is checked for presence of the `ENCRYPTED` flag and the key TLV.
-If those are present the sectors are re-encrypted when copying from `slot0` to `slot1`.
+Also when swap is used, the image in the `primary slot` is checked for presence of the `ENCRYPTED` flag and the key TLV.
+If those are present the sectors are re-encrypted when copying from the `primary slot` to the `secondary slot`.

 PS: Each encrypted image must have its own key TLV that should be unique and used only for this particular image.